phurinjeffy/SE-React/README.md

 # Software Engineering Website

-A website developed for the **Software Engineering** faculty at KMITL, includes features and pages in the section below:
+A website developed for the **Software Engineering** faculty at KMITL, which stands as a robust and comprehensive hub designed to cater to the intricate needs of both students and faculty.

+With a seamless blend of features, it creates an immersive and dynamic online environment that facilitates effective communication and personalized tools.

 Developed using ReactJS, FastAPI, SQLite and PostgreSQL.